goliatone/go-formgen/docs/GUIDE_RELATIONSHIPS.md

   append/replace using `data-endpoint-create-action-select`.
 - If you prefer DOM events instead of hooks, listen for `formgen:relationship:create-action` and follow the same modal flow.
+- For a complete reference, see the advanced HTTP example at `/advanced` in `examples/http`.

 ### Optimistic UI Updates